 - In the Name section, write the name of the server or whatever you want to call it

-- In the Protocol section, you will probably need TCP, but you can put TCP/UDP as well.
+- For the Protocol section, you will probably need TCP, but you can put TCP/UDP as well.

 - In the WAN port section, enter the port that is used for your server, for example, Quake 3 uses port 27960, Unturned uses ports 27015 and 27017, HTTP server runs on port 80…

-- In the LAN port, use the same port as in the previous field
+- For the LAN port, use the same port as in the previous field

 - In the Destination field, type in IPv4 address that we got in step 4 of Setting up Port Forwarding

 That’s it!
 Congratulations, you just set up port forwarding on your router! 😀